Tableau Alternative for AI-Ready Analytics

 Does Bonnard have charts?

 Yes.
-The @bonnard/react SDK includes BarChart, LineChart, BigValue, and useBonnardQuery.
+The @bonnard/react SDK includes BarChart, LineChart, BigValue, DashboardViewer, BonnardChart, and useBonnardQuery.
 These are production-ready components for embedding governed analytics in your product.
+BonnardChart is a universal renderer that takes a spec object and renders any chart type.
 They're not a replacement for Tableau's full visualization suite.

 Can I use Bonnard and Tableau together?